minaamfasihi/events-aggregator-berlin/README.md

 1. After creating the database and running migrations, run `rails db:seed` since the seed file contains `WebSources` which contains information about the sites that we are going to scrape.

    `app/services/scraping_service.rb` contains the code for scraping!

 2. Go to rails console, and run the `scrapingservice` for initial data.
 `s = ScrapingService.new`
 `s.perform`
-This could be placed inside `seeds.rb` too!
+This could also be placed inside `seeds.rb`.

 3. This app uses `sidekiq` to run `ScrapingService` in the background.
 For scheduling the job every 30 minutes (or 1 hour), we use `sidekiq-scheduler`.
 `config/sidekiq.yml` contains the schedule for running the service.